-BORROWING, USE OF LEVERAGE.
+BORROWING; USE OF LEVERAGE.
 The Fund may leverage its investments by "borrowing," use of swap agreements, options or other derivative instruments, use of short sales or issuing preferred stock or preferred debt.
-The use of leverage increases both risk and profit potential.
+The use of leverage increases both risk of loss and profit potential.
 The Investment Manager may cause the Fund to use various methods to leverage investments, including (i) borrowing, (ii) issuing preferred stock or preferred debt, (iii) swap agreements or other derivative instruments, or (iv) a combination of these methods.
 The Fund expects that under normal business conditions it will utilize a combination of the leverage methods described above.
-The Fund is subject to the Investment Company Act requirement that an investment company limit its borrowings to no more than 50% of its total assets for preferred stock or preferred debt and 33 1/3% of its total assets for debt securities, including amounts borrowed, measured at the time the investment company incurs the indebtedness (the "Asset Coverage Requirement").
-Although leverage may increase profits, it exposes the Fund to credit risk, greater market risks and higher current expenses.
-The effect of leverage with respect to any investment in a market that moves adversely to such investment could result in a loss to the investment portfolio of the Fund that would be substantially greater than if the investment were not leveraged.
-Also, access to leverage and financing could be impaired by many factors, including market forces or regulatory changes, and there can be no assurance that the Fund will be able to secure or maintain adequate leverage or financing.